Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 25. Explain the difference between "==" and "==="?

 `"==" checks only for equality in value whereas "===" is a stricter equality test and returns false if either the value or the type of the two variables are different.`

+### 26. What would be the result of 3+2+"7"?

+`Since 3 and 2 are integers, they will be added numerically.
+And since 7 is a string, its concatenation will be done.
+So the result would be 57.`